rudolfsrijkuris/codex/README.md

 PREFIX="!"
 ```

-Next you need to run `npm install` in your terminal
-That's all now you can run this bot using `node .` in terminal
+Next you need to run `npm install` in your terminal.
+That's all now you can run this bot using `node .` in terminal.

+## How to use it
+You can chat with it, ask whatever you want.
+Also we created `!help` command to display suicide hotline numbers in Baltic states so you can also check that out.